Toledo, Spain – September 11, 2010

-The first place we went was to the Museo de Santa Cruz.
+The first place we went to was the Museo de Santa Cruz.
 I told the Monsignor I wanted to take him there to see some paintings by el Greco.
 We went in only to find out the el Greco’s were no longer on display.
 I was very disappointed.
 There were still some nice things to see, but I missed the el Greco’s.

 One of the areas we toured was the sacristy.
-Much to our surprise there were numerous paintings by el Greco.
+Much to our surprise, there were numerous paintings in there by el Greco.
 It was really amazing to see them all.
-Some of the vestments in the Sacristy dated from the late 1400’s.
-It was hard to see all there was in the Cathedral.
-There were nearly 30 chapels in the Cathedral.
+Some of the vestments in the Sacristy dated from the late 1400s.
+It was hard to see all there was in the cathedral.
+There were nearly 30 side-chapels in the cathedral.
 They were of various sizes.
 I think one would have to go there several times to really be able to see it all.

-I think the area of the Cathedral that impacted me the most was the Sacristy.
+I think the area of the cathedral that impacted me the most was the sacristy.
 It is a collection of five fairly large rooms.
-One initially enters a Sacristy ante room.
-From there, one enters the actual Sacristy.
+One initially enters a sacristy anteroom.
+From there, one enters the actual sacristy.
 This is the room that is just full of paintings by el Greco.
 It was just amazing.
-There was a smaller (although it was still quite large) room off of one side of the main Sacristy room.
+There was a smaller (although it was still quite large) room off of one side of the main sacristy room.
 The Monsignor thought that was probably the room used by the Bishop to vest prior to mass.

 Off of one end of the “Bishop’s” room was a smaller room in which were displayed items such as miters and crosiers.
 Off the side of that room, there were various vestments on display.
 As I noted earlier, some of these dated to the 1400s.